Sierra Nevada Adventures Single Day Rides

 Mountain Ranch was established in 1858 and in 1868 the little post office was moved 1.5 miles south to a town called El Dorado Camp.
 As there was already an El Dorado post office in CA, El Dorado Camp became known as Mountain Ranch.
 The historic little post office located on the old main street is no longer in use but at one time it was billed as the world's smallest post office.
 After visiting Mountain Ranch your adventure explores remote dirt roads and back roads to the forgotten mining town of Sheep Ranch.
-Exploring further off the beaten path your adventure travels past the historic California Caverns once known as Cave City Cave and was once visited by Bret Harte, Mark Twain, John Muir and was used as the hide out for the legendary Gold Rush bandit Joaquin Murrieta.
+Exploring further off the beaten path your adventure travels past the historic California Caverns once known as Cave City Cave and was once visited by Bret Harte, Mark Twain, John Muir and was used as the hideout for the legendary Gold Rush bandit Joaquin Murrieta.
 As your adventure continues you will explore further off the beaten path on remote dirt roads you eventually reach the historic mining town of Sheep Ranch.
 You will visit the historic Pioneer Hotel and the fabulous Sheep Ranch Mine which produced more than 8 million dollars in gold while in operation.

 Senator George Hearst, father of William Randolph Hearst and associates acquired the mine in 1877.
 The Hearst firm operated the mine continuously until 1893 and produced an estimated 4 million dollars in gold, and reached a depth of 1,400 feet.
 By 1942, when finally closed, the mine had reached 3,100 feet in depth.
 The closing of the gold mine and general store in town marks the end of the heyday in Sheep Ranch with an old fuel pump advertising 18 cents a gallon for gas.
-During its heyday the town of Sheep Ranch supported 15 saloons, a general store, two churches, a brick school house and two hotels, the Eagle Hotel and the prominent Pioneer Hotel which is located at the end of Main Street.
+During its heyday, the town of Sheep Ranch supported 15 saloons, a general store, two churches, a brick schoolhouse, and two hotels, the Eagle Hotel and the prominent Pioneer Hotel which is located at the end of Main Street.
 The historic Pioneer Hotel regained some fame for a brief period during the summer of 1982 when it was featured as the whorehouse in the Clint Eastwood movie 'Honkytonk Man'.

-This dual sport adventure ride is perfect for medium to large dual sport bikes.
+This dual-sport adventure ride is designed for medium (650cc+) to large (1200cc+) adventure bikes.

 Off-road terrain is rated “mild to moderate” with lots of gold rush history & adventure.

-Ride distance: 200+ miles round trip (75 miles dirt roads)
+Ride distance approx.: 200 miles round trip (75 miles dirt roads)

-One gas stop (125 mile range required)
+*Gas stop (125-mile range required)

-*more details listed under "Book this Ride"
+More details are listed under "Book this Ride"

 Still Have Questions?